Azure/azure-functions-templates/Templates/contents/AppInsightsRealtimePowerBI-CSharp/readme.md

-# AppInsightsAvailabilityBI - C<span>#</span>
+# AppInsightsRealtimePowerBI - C<span>#</span>

-The `AppInsightsAvailabilityBI` makes it incredibly easy to push real-time data from Application Insights to Power BI.
+The `AppInsightsRealtimePowerBI` makes it incredibly easy to push real-time data from Application Insights to Power BI.
 This sample demonstrates a simple use case of getting real-time availability percentage over last 20 minutes on Power BI at per minute refresh with specified target availability percentage.